 Similarly, Iams says that patient interaction motivates her most!
 In fact, being able to talk with patients, explaining the ins and outs of the operating room, is one of her favorite aspects of the job.
 “Since I have many years of experience in the OR, I feel like I can calm their fears,” she explains.
 Building an atmosphere of trust is a key factor in patient care.

 Filled with Challenge

 At the Heart and Vascular Institute, APPs gain exposure to numerous cardiac pathologies.
 Iams comments, “Our physicians operate on the sickest patients — we see and learn a lot!”
 While some days follow standard routine, other days are fast-paced and hectic – it’s all a part of practicing medicine!
 No matter what the days hold, it’s important to always have “thick skin,” maintaining professional standards under pressure.

 Though being a confident, assertive decision maker is crucial, APPs must know when to ask for assistance.
 Working as a tight-knit group, Conley says, “Everyone is willing to help out where help is needed — we can really rely on our co-workers!”
 Despite tough challenges, neither Conley nor Iams regrets choosing this career path.
 Conley explains, “Though I’ve faced difficult days that have caused me to question my job choice, there are always great cases that show me I’m making a difference!”

 UPMC’s Heart and Vascular Institute seeks to offer the highest quality cardiovascular care in conjunction with the greatest degree of compassion to all patients and their families.
-If you desire to deliver excellent cardiac care, consider joining our growing team of Advanced Practice Providers.
+If you want to deliver excellent cardiac care, consider joining our growing team of advanced practice providers.
 Don’t wait to start making a difference!